languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  Polish:
- The Polish data for part-of-speech tagging is from Morfologik project, licensed on LGPL or BSD (see http://morfologik.blogspot.com).
+ The Polish data for part-of-speech tagging is from Morfologik project, licensed on BSD (see http://morfologik.blogspot.com).

  Romanian:
  The Romanian data for part-of-speech tagging is developed by Ionuț Păduraru